rgrannell1/kea/README.md

 ### Arrow is Expressive

-* Programs are built in a lego-like manner; stacking small, uniquely-purposed functions into a larger program.
+* Programs are built like lego; stacking small, uniquely-purposed functions into a larger program.

 * Arrow has a shorthand syntax for creating functions.